 The suffering the disease causes can sharpen the sense for essentials and bring about a more intense experience.
 That was the chance I used to get out of rheumatoid arthritis for:

-the inflammatory pain made stress, tension and overburdening more obvious and helped me to work them out of me.
+the inflammatory pain made stress, tension and overburdening more obvious and helped me to eliminate them.

 Albeit in a cruel way, through the pain, I started to feel again where and how I – without knowing any of it – overburdened myself.
 That was the chance to improve my body perception.
 Today, in everyday life, I can see much more precisely which sensation points to an overload and which does not.
 When I do my stretching exercises, for example, I can distinguish excessive tension from the slight painful pulling that goes with stretching.

-So this was my chance – but as long as I didn‘t realize it as one I took the drugs for a solution and my constant companions.
-And because rheumatoid arthritis is far from everything that makes a person, even a life with rheumatoid arthritis can be considered joyful and satisfying.
-But resignation may lead to the momentous attempt to integrate the disease as an integral part of his life in relation to healing efforts.
-So being sick grew on me.
-It gets usual.
+So this was my chance.
+But as long as I didn‘t realize that, I accepted the drugs for a solution and my constant companions.
+And because rheumatoid arthritis is far from being everything that makes a person, even a life with this disease can be considered joyful and satisfying.
+But resignation may lead to the attempt to integrate the disease as a part of normal life while resigning from healing efforts.
+This way being sick grew on me.
+It got usual.
 I rationalized: I am already doing everything possible.
 I am acting reasonably.
 Getting used to pain, restriction and inflammation is the only and the best thing I can do in my situation.
-And then resignation goes in: „A rheumatoid arthritis isn‘t healable.“ That was my rat race.
+And the resignation can lead to something like this: „A rheumatoid arthritis isn‘t healable.“ That was my rat race.

-And this doesn‘t mean that a life with rheumatoid arthritis isn‘t worth living.
+This doesn’t mean that a life with rheumatoid arthritis isn’t worth living.
 Because it is.
-With passing my experience I am only trying to describe how I managed to heal myself.
+With passing on my experience, I am only trying to describe how I managed to heal RA.

 But when I was settling with my rheumatoid arthritis, it was a milestone in the downward spiral of physical decline.
-Because we do not stay just as we are right now.
+Because we won’t stay in the same condition we are in right now – there is always a level down the body can go.
 That’s why we need daily training for our bodies as well as for our minds.